Hydrogen LHV vs. HHV: Understanding Heating Values

 Key Differences Between LHV and HHV

-- Application: LHV is commonly used in Europe and for fuel cell/electrolyser efficiency; HHV is often used in the US and for combustion systems.
+• Application: LHV is commonly used in Europe and for real-world efficiency in most combustion systems; HHV is often used in the US and for fuel cell/electrolyser efficiency.

 Why Does It Matter?